DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/30 Filtering and Searching/6 API/5 Filtering Columns Bound to Collection/20 Server-Side Filtering.md

 ---

-You need to specify the [calculateFilterExpression](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#calculateFilterExpression) property and put the `"Products/any(o: substringof("filterValue",o/ProductName) eq true)"` expression to the [EdmLiteral](/Documentation/ApiReference/Data_Layer/EdmLiteral/) method.
-Also, handle the [calculateCellValue](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#calculateCellValue) property and create a comma-separated string from ProductNames.
+You need to specify the [calculateFilterExpression](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#calculateFilterExpression) property and pass the `"Products/any(o: substringof("filterValue",o/ProductName) eq true)"` expression to the [EdmLiteral](/Documentation/ApiReference/Data_Layer/EdmLiteral/) method.
+In addition, you need to handle the [calculateCellValue](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#calculateCellValue) property and create a comma-separated string from ProductNames.
 This string will be displayed in column cells.

 The DataGrid sends a filter expression to the backend and expects relevant data as a result.
 The solution for filtering depends on the backend type.
-However, a common requirement is that the backend should supply the corresponding filtering operation.
+However, a common requirement is that the backend should implement the corresponding filtering operation.